 Hawaii from time to time has experienced shortages of water, electric power and fuels.
 Future shortages could disrupt our operations and could result in additional expense.
-Our Hawaiian Spirulina Pacifica is cultivated in a combination of fresh water and deep ocean water.
+Our Hawaiian Spirulina Pacifica® is cultivated in a combination of fresh water and deep ocean water.
 In the case of deep ocean water, although abundantly available at this location, the facility to pump and deliver the water to our location is owned by the State of Hawaii.
 The State of Hawaii sets the price for deep ocean water annually based on its cost to deliver the water.
 Any significant increase in the price could adversely affect our business.
 The availability and price of water could also be impacted by a significant population growth in the region as well as throughput constraints on the water delivery infrastructure.
 In June 2017, several fresh-water pumps owned by the County of Hawaii were disabled, and the county instituted restrictions on fresh water supply.
 We have adopted several water savings strategies to mitigate this challenge, but there is no guarantee that they will be effective or that they will not have unforeseen negative effects on the growth of spirulina.
 If we are unable to obtain enough fresh water at reasonable prices to cultivate our products, our business could be negatively impacted.
+Climate change has not impacted weather at our location on Hawaii Island.
+We have experienced both dry and wet periods of weather, but it has not affected production.
+However, there can be no guarantee that future climate change will not affect our production.